Isa Briones: Film and television

 In 2019, Briones was cast in Star Trek: Picard as two sets of synthetic twins: Dahj and Soji, and Jana and Sutra.
 Briones sent tapes of herself to audition for the web television series while she was playing multiple roles on stage in Hamilton, and learned during the process that she would portray twins in the series.
 She made her debut as both Dahj and Soji during the season premiere in January 2020.
 Sutra is introduced in episode nine.

 In his review of the series' debut episode, Entertainment Weeklys Darren Franich called its plot developments "shock tactics" and Dahj "vacant".
 Scott Collura of IGN wrote that Soji is effectively a plot device, but Briones "gives it her all week after week, reacting best she can to Soji's changing status quo".
-Keith DeCandido from Tor.com said her performance improved with each episode; "her confused post-activation Soji is her best work". in which she added a new character, Kore, genetically engineered "daughter" of 21st century geneticist Adam Soong (Brent Spiner).
+Keith DeCandido from Tor.com said her performance improved with each episode; "her confused post-activation Soji is her best work".
+Later, she portrayed Kore, a genetically engineered "daughter" of 21st century geneticist Adam Soong (Brent Spiner).
 In July 2020, Briones took part in the Star Trek Universe Virtual Panel for Comic-Con@Home, the virtual event that replaced San Diego Comic-Con in 2020.

-Briones confirmed on May 6, 2022, that Soji would not be returning for the series' third season.
+Briones did not return for the series' third season.

-In October, Briones was added to the cast of the Disney+ series Goosebumps, based on the novels by R. L. Stine.
-Briones plays Margot, a bookworm thought by her high-school classmates to be a snob.
+In October of 2022, Briones was added to the cast of the Disney+ series Goosebumps (2023), based on the novels by R. L. Stine.
+Briones played Margot, a bookworm thought by her high-school classmates to be a snob.

 Briones joined the cast of the medical drama The Pitt in 2024 as Dr. Trinity Santos, a self-assured and abrasive intern.
+The Pitt became a major critical and ratings success upon its debut in April 2025.
+Santos's character was controversial among audiences for her role in interpersonal conflicts, although Briones herself said she enjoyed the role of a "complicated" character.
+She also cited the importance of the series' work in representing Filipino contributions to the American healthcare system, saying it had "never really been addressed before in this way.
+We haven't seen a lot of Filipino actors in medical shows before, and now we finally have that chance."
+As part of the series' primary cast, she received the award for Ensemble in a Drama Series at the 32nd Actor Awards.